Sava Grozdev: Recognition

-Sava Grozdev[17,18,19] is Honorable Professor of the South-West University "Neofit Rilski" – Blagoevgrad (2006), Doctor Honoris Causa of "Angel Kanchev" University of Russe (2009), Doctor Honoris Causa of Plovdiv University "Paisii Hilendarski" (2012), Doctor Honoris Causa of the Northen (Arctic) Federal University named after M. V. Lomonosov (2014), Professor emeritus of VUZF (2022).
+Sava Grozdev[17,18,19] is Honorable Professor of the South-West University "Neofit Rilski" – Blagoevgrad (2006), Doctor Honoris Causa of "Angel Kanchev" University of Russe (2009), Doctor Honoris Causa of Plovdiv University "Paisii Hilendarski" (2012), Doctor Honoris Causa of the Northern (Arctic) Federal University named after M. V. Lomonosov (2014), Professor emeritus of VUZF (2022).
 Grozdev is Academician of the International Higher Education Academy of Sciences IHEAS (2008), Academician of the Academy for Informatization of Education (Russia, 2010), Academician of the International Informatization Academy (Kazakhstan, 2015), Academician of the International Pedagogical Academy (Russia, 2019).